okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/saml/index.md

 </div>

-If you’re an independent software vendor (ISV) building an enterprise SaaS product, or if you’re building an external facing website/portal/community for your customers and partners, then you need to look at supporting multiple IdPs.
+Independent software vendors (ISV) building an enterprise SaaS product or an external facing website/portal/community for customers and partners should look at supporting multiple IdPs.
 This is the typical use case for many SaaS ISVs that need to integrate with customers' corporate identity infrastructure.
-Depending on the architecture of your application, you need to think about ways to store the SAML configuration (Certificates or IdP sign-in URLs, for example) from each identity provider, as well as how to provide the necessary SP information for each.
+Depending on the architecture of your application, think about ways to store the SAML configuration (Certificates or IdP sign-in URLs, for example) from each Identity Provider.
+You should also think about how to provide the necessary SP information for each.

 <div class="half">